 - A collection of drawers (File Manager views) in which folders (directories) and reports (files) are organized. - A collection of papers in use on the desktop (windows).
-Some papers are pushed out of the way (as icons), but are within easy reach. - Continuous display (through Front Panel icons) of a clock, the date, an indication of new mail, and an indication of something in the trash can. - Direct access (through Front Panel buttons) to an appointment book (Calendar), a pad of paper (Text Editor), a terminal (emulator), a mail box (Mailer), a printer (Print Manager), office lighting controls (Style Manager), a list of electronic agents (Application Manager and Front Panel personal tool box), and a guide book (Help).
+Some papers are pushed out of the way (as icons), but are within easy reach. - Continuous display (through Front Panel icons) of a clock, the date, an indication of new mail, and an indication of something in the trash can. - Direct access (through Front Panel buttons) to an appointment book (Calendar), an address book (Address Manager), a pad of paper (Text Editor), a mail box (Mail), a printer (Personal Printers), office lighting controls (Desktop Style), a guide book (Help Manager), and a window to the outside world (Links).